HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### The `<label>` element

-One of the most important ways of making HTML forms accessible is using the `<label>` element to programmatically link the short descriptive text that describes the form control.
+One of the most important ways of making HTML forms accessible is using the `<label>` element to programmatically link the short descriptive text that describes the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Learn/Forms/Basic_native_form_controls">form</a> control.
 This is typically done by matching the `for` attribute on the `<label>` element with the `id` attribute on the form control element.
 For example:

 ```html
 <label for="first-name">First Name</label>